RickCarlino/orc-protocol/SPEC.md

 ### 8.4 Resume

-* On WS connect, client MAY attempt resume by sending prior `session_id` and cursor map in `hello`.
-Server either resumes or instructs backfill via HTTP.
+* On WS connect, client MAY attempt resume by sending a cursor map in `hello`.
+Because the stream scope is fixed to all user streams and identical across the user’s sessions, the server resumes the same stream set without additional declarations.
+If resume is not possible, the server instructs backfill via HTTP.

 ## 9. WebSocket Real‑Time